ngimb64/Kloud-Kraken/README.md

   - Client IAM role is created with associated instance profile
 <br>

-- EC2 clients utilize multiple NVMe drives combined in a RAID 0 configuration for performance
+- EC2 clients utilize multiple NVMe drives combined in a RAID 0 configuration for optimized performance of disk operations
-- Supports hash cracking distributed workloads among multiple EC2 instances
 - CLI features colorized TUI interface
 - Custom logging system with CloudWatch and local backup
 - Cleans up AWS resources that incur cost over time when processing is complete